helen-lehrer/botanical-adventure-API/README.md

 ## Setup

 * _If you haven't yet, install the dotnet ef tool through your command line (run $ dotnet tool install --global dotnet-ef --version 5.0.1)_
-* _Run $ dotnet ef database update_
-* _Run $ dotnet watch run to run the API.
-It will open the http://localhost:5004/api/items endpoint.
 * _On the root directory, create an appsettings.json fie and add the following code:_
 {
   "Logging": {